 Group membership information

-The originating uRA will be the primary source of security attributes within an NSI message, however, every NSA along the Service Plane of a reservation can add additional attributes to a message if needed.
+The uRA will be the primary source of security attributes within an NSI message, however, every NSA along the Service Plane path of a reservation can add additional attributes to a message if needed.
 These are either new attributes that are deemed useful for NSAs downstream on the Service Plane path, or modified attributes that are the result of evaluating existing message security attributes.
-NSA should be transparent for security attributes meaning that all received attributes plus any potential new attributes are passed on to all downstream NSAs.
+NSAs should be transparent for security attributes meaning that all received attributes plus any potential new attributes are passed on to all downstream NSAs.

 The sessionSecurityAttr element is used to add the additional security attributes to the NSI message header is described in an XML schema, and functions as a container for the individual attributes.
 The context where the security attribute is to be evaluated is indicated by the sessionSecurityAttr.type attribute that dictates the type of security attribute represented by the sessionSecurityAttr element.
-In the previous section the “urn:ogf:nsi:security:attr:originatingId” attribute type was defined with a specific behaviour all NSA could understand.
+In the previous section the “urn:ogf:nsi:security:attr:originatingId” attribute type was defined with a specific behaviour all NSAs could understand.
 In this section we define the “urn:ogf:nsi:security:attr:realm” attribute type that allows a sessionSecurityAttr element to be scoped to a specific authorization realm.
-NSA that are members of the identified authorization realm will understand the contents of the element and use appropriately, while those that are not a member need not concern themselves with the content, but still follow the transparency rules if needed.
-An NSA can be part of zero, one, or more authorization realms, and more then one NSA can be part of the same authorization realm.
+NSAs that are members of the identified authorization realm will understand the contents of the element and use them appropriately, while those that are not a member, need not concern themselves with the content, but still follow the transparency rules if needed.
+An NSA can be part of zero, one, or more authorization realms, and more than one NSA can be part of the same authorization realm.

-New sessionSecurityAttr element types can be defined as needed.
+New sessionSecurityAttr element types can be defined and used as needed.
 With the existing transparency rules in place these newly defined attributes can be seamlessly propagated to all NSA on the Service Plane participating in a specific reservation workflow.
 NSA needing to interpret the new attributes can do so without impact to other NSA in the Service Plane.

 As an example, here is a sessionSecurityAttr element definition from an authorization realm “http://idp.example.net”, with an Attribute element named “urn:mace:dir:attribute-def:eduPersonAffiliation”, and an AttributeValue of “student”.